Kismuz/btgym/README.md

 #### get_stat():
     Returns last episode statistics.
+    Currently, returns <dict.> of results, obtained from calling all attached to Cerebro() analyzers by their get_analysis() methods.
+    See backtrader docs for analyzers reference.
+    Note:
+    1. Drawdown Analyzer is get attached by default.
-    Note: when invoked, forces running episode to terminate.
+    2. When invoked, forces running episode to terminate.

 _stop_server():
         Stops BT server process, releases network resources.